Kronuz/Xapiand/docs/_docs/reference-guide/scripting.md

 [ChaiScript](http://chaiscript.com){:target="_blank"}.

-For example, the following script is used while adding/updating a given document to atomically increment a "serial" number field:
+For example, the following script is used while adding/updating a given document to increment a "serial" number field:

 {% capture req %}